 A Practical Herb Kit for Common Ailments

-When you’re dealing with a long emergency, small health problems can become a lot more frustrating than usual.
+When you’re dealing with an emergency, small health problems can become a lot more frustrating than usual.
 A headache, sore joints, stomach discomfort, or trouble sleeping can slowly drain your energy if you have no easy way to deal with them.

 That’s where simple medicinal herbs can help.
-People have relied on them for generations to ease everyday problems.
 If you keep a few of these plants around, you can make basic teas, salves, or tinctures that help your body recover and stay comfortable when pharmacies are out of reach.

 Here are a few herbs that are especially useful to have: